Developing with DDN workspace

 the metadata is generated, create a cloud project and deploy your supergraph to your Private DDN to query the API.

-Step 6.
-Create a project on your Data Plane
+Step 7.
+Initiate against a project on your Data Plane

 ddn supergraph build create